abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_10_Char_Strings/Section_10.md

 - Strings are stored in an array of type char, characters in strings are stored in adjacent memory cells, one char per cell.

-- *char myString[20]*, this variable can accomodate a string that contains up to 19 characters.
+- *char myString[20]*, this variable can accommodate a string that contains up to 19 characters.

 - <details>